Dorsa-zare/CART315/Process Journal/Prototype1/README.md

 ### Below are the images of the my game:

-This is a photo of unity editor
+This is a photo of unity editor.

 ![ This is a photo of unity](Media/Unity.png)

-This is a photo of Gameplay
+This is a photo of Gameplay.

 ![ This is a photo of Gameplay](Media/Game.png)